 Practices of External Collaboration for Policy Design

-contributes to an enhanced understanding of success factors of e-participation initiatives involving governments, key stakeholders, societal groups, and users.
-It will analyse information systems but also the challenges stemming from political, administrative and cultural contexts of online democratic engagement.
+examined the conditions and practices of external collaboration in policy design, focusing specifically on e-participation platforms, with the aim of contributing to improved understanding of success factors of such initiatives.
+It analysed information systems but also the challenges stemming from political, administrative, and cultural contexts of online democratic engagement.

 Work Package 6